 Whisk again and DRINK UP.

-Or Make on Stovetop
+To Make on the Stovetop

 Since I’ve gotten this milk frother, I’ve made everything in this from start to finish!
+Just allow the milk to and water to warm up first, then slowly add spices.

-If you try this recipe, let me know by leaving a comment and review on the blog!
+If you try this recipe, let me know by leaving a comment and star review on the blog!
 I love hearing from you and it helps others learn more about the recipe too!
 X AshleyPrint

 Spiced Matcha Latte Recipe